Skip to content

 Emilly Prado is a writer, award-winning journalist and consultant living in Portland.
 Read More

-nighttime street view of neon sign of an old neighborhood theater and arcade
+nighttime street view of neon signs adorning a historic neighborhood theater and arcade

 i

-The Avalon Theatre’s marquee lights up Belmont, enticing visitors to come in for a night of classic nickel arcade games, movies, and escape room fun.
+The Avalon Theatre’s marquee lights up Belmont, enticing visitors to come in for a night of classic arcade games, video games, movies and more.

 Credit: Nick Mendez, nickmendez.com